 El Tour de Tucson

-Arizona's largest & longest running bicycle event circles Tucson on the Saturday before Thanksgiving.
+Arizona's longest-running bicycle event circles Tucson on Saturday before Thanksgiving, November 17, 2018

 El Tour de Tucson

 El Tour de Tucson presented by Casino Del Sol is a homegrown Tucson perimeter ride that holds the title "Arizona's largest and longest running bicycle event."
 El Tour has several different events so there's something for all abilities and ages.

 In 2018, riders can choose from 100-, 75-, 50-, or 25-mile routes and a Fun Ride of 10-, 4-, 1- and 1-1/4-mile distances.
 For stationary bike riders, the Indoor El Tour lets you tally your minutes, not your miles.
 Either way, you're bound to have fun when you join the next El Tour on Saturday, Nov.
 17, 2018.

 Review El Tour 2017 Results here.

 Check out the Perimeter Bicycling Association of America (PBAA) website.

 The 100-mile start line (and finish line for all events) is located at Armory Park, west of Children’s Museum Tucson on South 6th Avenue at 13th Street, in downtown Tucson.
 At the finish line, participants and spectators are invited to stay for the next event -- El Tour Downtown Fiesta!